hellt/clabs/docs/security/cmpv2.md

 When all fields have been completed, select Add at the bottom of the screen.
 This completes EJBCA configuration.

 ## CA certificate
-To let our SR OS node to verify the certificate chain we need to transfer the CA certificate to it.
+To let our SR OS node to verify the certificate chain and be able to use CMPv2 protocol with the EJBCA, we need to transfer the CA certificate to it.

-CA certificate of the EJBCA server can be downloaded from the Registration Authority.
+CA certificate of the EJBCA server can be downloaded from the Registration Authority server that runs on EJBCA node.

 From the EJBCA Administration homepage, in the left hand pane select RA Web, which opens up another "EJBCA's RA GUI" tab.
 From here select "CA Certificates and CRLs" from the options along the top of the screen, and then download the Management CA Certificate in PEM format simply by selecting the appropriate link.

 !!!info
-    Management CA certificate can also be downloaded from the headless VM using lynx or other text-based browser.
+    Management CA certificate can also be downloaded from the headless VM using lynx or any other text-based browser.

 Next copy over this certificate to the SR OS node: